alxojy/AWS-SAA-C02/storage/README.md

 - Supports SSL for data in transit & encryption of data at rest

 #### <a href="https://aws.amazon.com/s3/faqs/#S3_One_Zone-Infrequent_Access_.28S3_One_Zone-IA.29">S3 One Zone-Infrequent Access</a>
-- Store objects in a single AZ (20% less cost than S3 IA)
+- Store objects in a single AZ (20% less cost than S3-IA)
 - Same features as S3-IA

 #### <a href="https://aws.amazon.com/s3/faqs/#Amazon_S3_Glacier">S3 Glacier</a>